R34P3R44/Adrian_Toth_CV/Adrian_Toth_CV.md

 * 7 GCSE, Hospitality foundation, Tourism, Business foundation, Home economics

 ## Interests
-**Gaming:** Continuous development and testing of real life scenarios in a first person tactical shooter game called Arma 3.
+**Gaming:** Continuous development and testing of real life scenarios in a first person tactical shooter game called Arma 3.<br>
 **Hardware:**  I can always have a good chat about the latest computer components and their performances.
-One of my favourite topics is the quickly changing graphics cards.
+One of my favourite topics is the quickly changing graphics cards.<br>
 **Food:** I like to recreate classic dishes using different seasonings to discover new and interesting flavour combinations.
 Lately I'm experimenting with oven baked fish seasoned with ginger.